College Football Playoff to expand to 12 teams by '26 season

 If the new format can be implemented before the current 12-year contract with ESPN expires after the 2025 season, the conferences could make an additional $450 million over the final two years.
 The current deal pays about $470 million per year.

-There are still issues to be hammered out by the conference commissioners who comprise the CFP management committee, which is scheduled to meet next week.

-The biggest question is whether the logistical hurdles such as dates of games, host sites, available television windows and impact on the regular-season schedule can be sorted though quickly enough for a new playoff to be up and running by 2024.
+The conference commissioners and Notre Dame athletic director who comprise the CFP management committee are scheduled to meet Thursday in Dallas.
+Among the logistical hurdles that need to be cleared are dates of games, host sites, available television windows and the impact on the regular-season schedule.

-The committee also needs to determine how all that new revenue will be shared.
+The committee also needs to determine how all that new revenue will be shared and then have that approved by the presidents.

 CFP Executive Director Bill Hancock announced in February that expanding for the 2024 and '25 seasons was off the table and attention would be turned to what the playoff would look like for 2026 and beyond.
 Last month, the CFP locked in sites for the championship games to be played after the 2024 and 2025 seasons.